kumuji/trt_yolo_ros/README.md

+# Installation
+Make sure that tensorrt is installed on your system the easiest option - python -m pip install -r requirements.txt

 ## FIXME LIST
     * cleanup the code so it wouldn't publish garbage - done
     * include code for generating onnx models - done